On-Page SEO

 Commercial

-Commercial intent refers to searches made by a user who is still in the process of making a buying decision.
+Commercial intent comes right before transactional intent in which a user is still making a buying decision.

 These types of searches are critical in the decision-making process and can ultimately influence the user's final buying decision.